 Learning the Language

 Thuringia has fewer international tourists than other states in Germany, so there is less emphasis on learning and practicing English here.
 This means that it's beneficial to you and your time in Thuringia to take a German class.
+Even better - start learning online with Mondly before you arrive - but once you're there, start your in-person language classes.

 You can take courses at Volkshochschule, or the “people’s school,” and there is one in every town.
 These schools act like a recreation centers - there are classes for everything from cooking and swimming classes to German and assimilation classes for international folks.